Eurocc-Italy/dl_tui/README.md

  4. install the library via `pip install .`
  5. repeat the clone/install process with the custom [sqlparse](https://github.com/lbabetto/sqlparse) library we are currently used for parsing queries (we are waiting for a pull request on the official repo)

+## Configuration

+Configuration options can be saved in the /etc folder as JSON files.
+For client/server versions, these should be named "config_client.json" and "config_server.json", respectively.
+The library first loads the default options written the JSON files located in /etc/default (which can be taken as a template to understand the kind of options which can be configured) and overwrite with the content of the JSON files in /etc.

+For the client version, the configurable options are:

+ * `user`: the user name in the MongoDB server
+ * `password`: the password of the MongoDB server
+ * `ip`: network address of the machine running the MongoDB server
+ * `port`: the port to access the MongoDB server
+ * `database`: the name of the MongoDB database
+ * `collection`: the name of the MongoDB collection within the database

+For the server version, the configurable options are:

+  `user`: username of the HPC account
+  `host`: address of the HPC login node
+  `venv_path`: path of the virtual environment in which the library is installed `ssh_key`: path to the SSH key used for authentication on the HPC login node `partition`: SLURM partition for the HPC job `account`: SLURM account for the HPC job
+  `mail`: email address to which the notifications for job start/end are sent `walltime`: maximum walltime for HPC job
+  `nodes`: number of nodes requested for HPC job `ntasks_per_node`: number of CPU cores per node requested for the HPC job

 ## Passing JSON-formatted input

 To be correctly parsed by the interface, the input argument should be a properly-formatted JSON document, where all special characters have been correctly escaped.
 This is to ensure that, for example, the shell does not strip quotes or parse wildcards.